vippsas/vipps-developers/faqs/other-faq.md

 [How can I use Vipps MobilePay for different types of payments?](#how-can-i-use-vipps-mobilepay-for-different-types-of-payments)

-The bank account number for a sales unit must belong to the organization number of the company that has the customer relationship with Vipps MobilePay.
+The bank account number for a sales unit must belong to the organization number of the merchant that has the customer relationship with Vipps MobilePay.

 A legal entity, the "merchant", may have one or more sales units.
 It is possible for one merchant to have multiple sales units with a separate